sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Building Tubbie Arts website

 **Today's Progress**: Created and translated portuguese page for the lynx drawing, added the portuguese version for the gallery and contact form too.

+### Day 41: June 9, 2018
+#### :mortar_board: Building Tubbie Arts website

+**Today's Progress**: Learned how to make the contact form work, will be using formspree for right now.
+But to upload photos I'll have to use an add on (all info is on formspree.io).

+### Day 42: June 10, 2018
+#### :mortar_board: Learning

+**Today's Progress**: #FreeCodeCamp day!
+Got to learn how to make shapes and draw with CSS.

+### Day 43: June 12, 2018
+#### :mortar_board: Learning

+**Today's Progress**: Unfortunately missed a day yesterday, but today I've learned how to make animations using keyframes!
+Pretty cool stuff!
+Finished the applied visual design section on #freecodecamp

+### Day 44: June 13, 2018
+#### :mortar_board: Learning and building Tubbie Arts website

+**Today's Progress**: Started the Applied Accessibility lessons on FCC and am appllying the learned principles to the website.